suyashmishra20003/angular_concepts/Angular_Notes/11_TemplateDrivenForms.md

 ## Touched and Dirty Form property
 - A form/form_Control is considered as `touched` if any of its control has been `focused`.
 For a touched form/form_Control its `touched` property will be `true` and its `untouched` property will be `false`.
 - A form/form_Control is considered as `dirty` if the control value is changed.
-For a dirty form control its dirty propertywill be true otherwise false.
+For a dirty form control its dirty property will be true otherwise false.
 - You can use these properties along with other properties of the NgForm and NgModel directives to create more interactive and user-friendly forms in Angular.

 ```html